 Original Bylaws adopted by the General Assembly of the 11th Congress, July 1968, at Lausanne, Switzerland.
 Bylaws amended by the General Assembly of the 12th Congress, August 1972, at Ottawa, Canada.
 Bylaws amended by the General Assembly of the 14th Congress, July 1980, at Hamburg, Federal Republic of Germany.
 Bylaws amended by the General Assembly of the 15th Congress, June 1984, at Rio de Janeiro, Brazil.
-Bylaws amended by the General Assembly of the 15th Congress, July 1988, at Kyoto, Japan.
+Bylaws amended by the General Assembly of the 16th Congress, July 1988, at Kyoto, Japan.
 Bylaws amended by the General Assembly of the 17th Congress, August 1992, at Washington, D.C., USA.
 Bylaws amended by the General Assembly of the 18th Congress, July 1996, at Vienna, Austria.
 Bylaws amended by the General Assembly of the 19th Congress, July 2000, at Amsterdam, The Netherlands.
 Bylaws amended by the General Assembly of the 20th Congress, July 2004, at Istanbul, Turkey.
 Bylaws amended by the General Assembly of the 21st Congress, July 2008, at Beijing, China.
 Bylaws amended by the General Assembly of the 22nd Congress, August 2012, at Melbourne, Australia.
+Bylaws amended by the General Assembly of the 22nd Congress, August 2012, at Melbourne, Australia.
+Bylaws amended by the General Assembly of the 22nd Congress, August 2012, at Melbourne, Australia.
+Bylaws amended by postal vote, May 2014.